mrshub/mrshub-website/_pages/datasets_contribute.md

 ## Submitting directly via GitHub (EXAMPLE DATASETS ONLY)

 Create a new topic in the [MRSHub forum](https://forum.mrshub.org) with a link to your example data repository.
 We will fork the repository into the [MRSHub GitHub account](https://github.com/mrshub).

+## Submitting through e-mail

+Send an [e-mail (remove the dashes)](goe-ltzs-1(a)jh-mi.edu) with the basic submission information.
+We will then create an entry for your submission to the [MRSHub dataset collection](https://www.mrshub.org/datasets/).
+If you submit an example dataset (<200 MB total file size), we will also create a repository in the [MRSHub GitHub account](https://github.com/mrshub).

 # Organizing your dataset